2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: 17 Rare Dollar Coin Errors List with Pictures (By Year)

-Rare 2018 American Innovation Dollar Error List
+2018 American Innovation Dollar Rare Error List

 The 2018 American Innovation Dollar marked the inaugural release of a multi-year series celebrating America’s technological achievements.
 Like Presidential and Native American Dollars before it, these coins employ a distinctive two-step minting process: the obverse and reverse are struck first, then coins move to a separate machine for edge lettering application.

 This manufacturing approach, while efficient, creates opportunities for specific error types that have proven valuable among collectors of modern dollar coinage.
+Quality control has improved significantly since the famous Presidential Dollar edge lettering errors of 2007–2008, when tens of thousands of “Godless Dollars” entered circulation with missing edge inscriptions — but errors still surface on Innovation Dollars.

 1. Missing Edge Lettering Errors

 The 2018 American Innovation Dollar should carry four elements on its edge: the year “2018,” the mint mark (P or D), and the motto “E PLURIBUS UNUM.”
+When all of these inscriptions fail to appear, the result is a smooth, blank edge that immediately distinguishes the error from standard strikes.

 2. Off-Center Strike Errors

-The error’s severity is measured by the percentage of missing design elements—a 10% off-center strike shows subtle displacement, while 50% creates visual impact with half the design absent.
+The error’s severity is measured by the percentage of missing design elements — a 10% off-center strike shows subtle displacement, while a 50% off-center creates visual impact with half the design absent.
+For dollar-sized coins, off-center strikes are substantially less common than on smaller denominations, making them particularly noteworthy when they occur.

 3. Weak or Partial Edge Lettering Errors